spatialthoughts/qgis-tutorials/source/docs/3/animating_time_series.rst

       :align: center

 .. note::
-  If the animation is too fast, you can adjust the frame rate by clicking ``Temporal Settings`` (yellow gear icon) at right end of Temporal Controller.
+  If the animation is too fast, you can adjust the frame rate by clicking ``Temporal Settings`` (yellow gear icon) at top-right corner of Temporal Controller panel.
 Decreasing the the frame rate (frames per second) will slow down the animation.

 11. It would be helpful to also display a label showing the current time frame on the map.
 We can do that using the built in Title decoration.
 Go to :menuselection:`View --> Decorations --> Title Label`.

   .. image:: /static/3/animating_time_series/images/11.png
       :align: center

 12. Click the checkbox to enable it and click ``Insert an Expression`` button and enter the following expression to display the year.
 Here the variable ``@map_start_time`` contains the timestamp of the current time slice being displayed.
 So we can use that timestamp and format it to display year of occurrence.
+See the `QGIS Documentation <https://docs.qgis.org/testing/en/docs/user_manual/working_with_vector/functions_list.html#format-date>`_ for details on various supported formatting options for the timestamp.

   .. code-block:: none